verrazzano/verrazzano/examples/helidon-config/README.md

     helidon-config-deployment-676d97c7d4-wkrj2   3/3     Running   0          5m39s
    ```
 1. A variety of endpoints are available to further explore the logs, metrics, and such, associated with
-the deployed Hello World Helidon application.
+the deployed Hello World Helidon configuration example.
 Accessing them may require the following:

     - Run this command to get the password that was generated for the telemetry components:
         ```